Cardinal & Gold Enthusiasts

 About Iowa State University

-Established in 1858 by the State of Iowa legislature, Iowa State University has since grown to host more than 27,000 students studying agriculture, technology, science and art.
-When you visit campus, be sure to tour the now famous Farm House at the Brunnier Art Museum.
+Established in 1858 by the State of Iowa legislature, Iowa State University has a student body of more than 27,000 students.
+Degree programs range from agriculture and technology to science and art.
+The campus has several attractions, including the now famous Farm House at the Brunnier Art Museum.

 - The world's first electronic computer was invented on the Iowa State campus in the late 1930s.